Guerrilla Girls: History

 In the spring of 1985, seven women launched the Guerrilla Girls in response to the Museum of Modern Art's exhibition "An International Survey of Recent Painting and Sculpture" (1984), whose roster of 165 artists included only 13 women.
 Inaugurating MoMA's newly renovated and expanded building, this exhibition claimed to survey that era's most important painters and sculptors from 17 countries.
-The proportion of artists of color was even smaller, and none of them were women.
+The proportion of artists of color was even smaller (one account puts the number at eight), and none of them were women.